-Commercial property is one of Preston Law’s largest practice groups.
-Having acted for countless landlords and tenants across all sectors of commercial property, our team have developed unparalleled expertise in representing both landlords and tenants in lease disputes.
+Having acted for countless landlords and tenants across all sectors of commercial property, our commercial lawyers have developed unparalleled expertise in representing both landlords and tenants in lease disputes.

-If you are having a dispute in respect of a lease, we can help.
+If you are having a dispute in respect of a lease, our commercial law team can help.

-Our lawyers have extensive experience in lease disputes of all natures, including:
+Our commercial lawyers have extensive experience in lease disputes of all natures, including:

 - Recovery of rent;